Annual Report 2020–21: Table of contents | 1 | 2 | 3 | 4 | 5 | 6 | 7

 The Hon Steven Marshall MP is South Australia’s 46th Premier.

-In addition to this the Premier is responsible for Aboriginal Affairs and Reconciliation, the Arts, Multicultural Affairs, Defence and Space Industries, Veterans’ Affairs and Tourism.
+The Premier is responsible for Aboriginal Affairs and Reconciliation, Arts, Multicultural Affairs, Defence and Space, Veterans’ Affairs and Tourism.

 |Email contact details||Mail contact details|